Aliases for PLTP Gene

 GeneCards Summary for PLTP Gene

 PLTP (Phospholipid Transfer Protein) is a Protein Coding gene.
-Diseases associated with PLTP include hyperalphalipoproteinemia and neurologic diseases.
-Among its related pathways are Lipoprotein metabolism and Metabolism.
+Diseases associated with PLTP include Hyperalphalipoproteinemia and Hypoalphalipoproteinemia.
+Among its related pathways are PPAR signaling pathway and Statin Pathway.
 GO annotations related to this gene include lipid binding.
-An important paralog of this gene is BPI.
+An important paralog of this gene is LBP.

 UniProtKB/Swiss-Prot for PLTP Gene